weaveworks/weave/site/kubernetes/kube-addon.md

   isolate them individually.
 You can turn this behaviour off (block all multicast traffic) by adding `--allow-mcast=false` as an argument to `weave-npc` in the YAML configuration.

+**Note:** Since ingress traffic is masqueraded, it makes sense to use `ipBlock` selector in an ingress rule only when limiting access to a Service annotated with `externalTrafficPolicy=Local` or between Pods when `podIP` is used to access a Pod.

 ## <a name="troubleshooting"></a> Troubleshooting